valhuber/Logic-Bank/README.md

 serious implications for performance, quality and manageability.
-Unlike familiar rules engines, Logic Bank rules are specifically designed to be **scalable and extensible**, based on a technology proven in practice -
+Unlike familiar rules engines, Logic Bank rules are specifically designed to be **scalable and extensible**, and have been proven in practice -
 [**see Rules Engines**](../../wiki/Rules-Engines),